clmmn0/CSINTSY_MCO1_GoldMiner/README.md

 2. Type `java driver` on your command prompt and run.
 3. Fill up all necessary inputs.
 4. The board will generate and the game will start.
+5. A summary of the game will be shown at the end.